djaus2/AzureIoT-CoreUtils/README.md

 - install.ps1: Installation script to replace Step 2 above
 - uninstall.ps1: Removal script
 - IotEdgeSecurityDaemon.ps1: This is called by the install and uninstall scripts as per the link from Kelly above.
 - logmin.ps1: Requires a parameter m, number of minutes.
-Show log for last m minutes (eg ./logmin 5) _(Got to implement param)_
+Show log for last m minutes (eg ./logmin 5)
 - logsec.ps1: Requires a parameter s, number of seconds.
-Show log for last s seconds (eg ./logsec 3) _(Got to implement param)_
+Show log for last s seconds (eg ./logsec 3)
 - loglast5min.ps1: Show log for last 5 minutes
 - loglast30sec.ps1: Show log for last 30 seconds.